 In many cases, disabilities have prevented people from fleeing the conflict.
 But for disabled refugees who have managed to get out of Syria, the quality of care varies along with the structure of the healthcare system in each host country.
 In most cases, healthcare systems in the refugees’ host countries, even in conjunction with aid from the UN and local and international NGOs, have not been able to meet the needs of the disabled refugee population.

-The report also noted that Lebanon’s privatised and fragmented healthcare system has been less equipped to handle the influx of refugees than the public heathcare systems in Turkey and Jordan.
+The report also noted that Lebanon’s privatized and fragmented healthcare system has been less equipped to handle the influx of refugees than the public healthcare systems in Turkey and Jordan.
 However, the healthcare systems in those countries have also been under strain, leading Jordan to impose new fees on refugee medical care in November 2014.

 The treatment of disabled refugees held in camps in Greece was strongly criticized in a recent report by Human Rights Watch.
 One 85-year-old Syrian woman in a wheelchair, in a refugee camp in Thessaloniki, said she had not taken a shower in a month because she could not access the facilities.